-Energy phase starts in seat astride and includes the backswing point of contact

-2. Swing and Stem phase starts when the body loses contact with Horse and the hands are the only inside

-3. Lowering phase starts at point of maximum elevation

-4. Landing phase starts when touching the Horse (with legs, pelvis), ends in a sideways seat
+1. Energy phase starts in seat astride and includes the backswing 2.
+Swing and Stem phase starts when the body loses contact with Horse and the hands are the only point of contact 3.
+Lowering phase starts at point of maximum elevation 4.
+Landing phase starts when touching the Horse (with legs, pelvis), ends in a sideways seat inside